apache/kudu/README.md

     curl -s https://raw.githubusercontent.com/cloudera/kudu-examples/master/demo-vm-setup/bootstrap.sh | bash

-Once the setup is complete, you can ssh into the machine using
+Once the setup is complete, you can ssh into the machine using the username and password 'demo'.

-    ssh cloudera@quickstart.cloudera
+    ssh demo@quickstart.cloudera

 and you can access this directory containing the examples in the following
 location: `/media/sf_examples`.